adoptium/infrastructure/FAQ.md

 Other than the dependencies on the machines which come from packages shipped with the operating system, we generally use individual roles for each piece of software which we install on the machines.
-For the main Unix and Windows playbooks each rol has it's own directory and is called from the top level `main.yml` playbook.
+For the main Unix and Windows playbooks each role has it's own directory and is called from the top level `main.yml` playbook.
 They are fairly easy to add and in most cases you can look at an existing one and copy it.

-As far as possibly, give each operation within the role a tags so that it can either be skipped if someone doesn't want it, or run on its own if desired.
+As far as possibly, give each operation within the role a tag so that it can either be skipped if someone doesn't want it, or run on its own if desired.